Hélène Bouchez

-Hélène Bouchez (born 1973) is a French woman conductor.
+Hélène Bouchez (born 1973) is a French conductor.

 Life

 Bouchez was born in Paris and grew up in Norway.
 After literary studies in hypokhâgne and khâgne (Lycée Fénelon, Paris) and a master's degree in musicology (Paris Sorbonne and Lyon Louis Lumière), she continued her musical training in piano and conducting.

 She received a first prize for piano unanimously first nominated at the Conservatoire national supérieur musique et danse de Lyon (class of Roger Muraro and Éric Heidsieck) and a first prize in conducting unanimously first nominated at the Conservatoire de Paris, as well as the special Marcel Dautremer prize.

 Winner of the Tokyo International Conducting Competition, she was awarded an endowment from the Min-On Association concert.

 Selected by competition for international academies, her experience is enriched abroad, particularly in the United States: she is received in residence at Tanglewood where the Boston Symphony and the Tanglewood Music Center Orchestra stay.
 There she performed many critically acclaimed concerts, including a co-direction with Kurt Masur on radio.
 At the same time, she receives advice from Leonard Slatkin, Rafael Frühbeck de Burgos, Marin Alsop, Seiji Ozawa, and Christoph von Dohnányi.

 In Switzerland, she directs Pierre Boulez' Notations alongside the composer at the Lucerne Festival.

 Involved in the symphonic repertoire, she is the guest of various French orchestras: Orchestre national de Lyon, Orchestre philharmonique de Radio France, Rouen Philharmonic Orchestra, Orchestre régional Avignon-Provence, Orchestre national d'Île-de-France, Orchestre de Chambre Nouvelle-Aquitaine (Folles journées of Nantes), Orchestre de Picardie, Orchestre symphonique de Vichy.

 She shares the stage with soloists, especially pianists Alexander Gavrylyuk and Conrad Tao, violinist Pierre Amoyal, harpist Marielle Nordmann.